mismail1512/ARP/README.md

 ## **Overview**

-The goal of Part2 is to utilize **FastDDS** for seamless communication across multiple devices.
+The goal of Part2 is to utilize **FastDDS** for seamless communication across multiple devices using TCP.
 The application is divided into two main components:

 1. **Obstacles and Targets Generators**: These generate and continuously publish random obstacles and targets.
 2. **Main Application**: This manages the board, drone, and interactions with the generated obstacles and targets.

-The communication protocol used is **UDP v4**, which ensures efficient message delivery.
+The communication protocol used is **UDTCP**, which ensures accurate message delivery.
 Since the architecture is simple and small, **auto-discovery** is enabled, and occasional message loss is acceptable due to the continuous nature of message flow.

 ### **Important Note**